Stocks suffer trade jitters, dollar braced for more Fed talk

 Against the safe-haven yen, the dollar has hit its lowest since the January flash crash and was last at 107.06 yen.

 The pullback in the dollar combined with lower yields globally has put a fire under gold, which touched a six-year top.
 The metal is up 12% since early May at $1,1425.02 an ounce, with the next target the 2013 top of $1,433.
+[GOL/]

 Oil prices lost some ground on Tuesday, after rising sharply last week in reaction to tensions between the United States and Iran.
+[O/R]

 Brent crude futures eased 51 cents to $64.35, while U.S. crude fell 51 cents to $57.39 a barrel.